 Why a Mission's Trip

 This summer Pastor Jennifer and I were asked to visit one of Victory Church's missionaries -- Gabby Munoz at Living Water Teaching in Quetzaltenango, Guatemala.
 Our Ministers in Residence, Mark and Stephenie Shanks journey to Quetzaltenango, Guatemala every Christmas for their shoebox ministry and encouraged us to come.
 If all goes well we'll start doing annual church wide mission trips.

 At dinner a few nights before we left I asked my children, "Babies, do you know what poverty smells like?"
 My children looked at me with the strangest look.

 A few days later they understood what I was saying as we stood in a "basurero".
 A basurero is city dump.
 And it is here where Gabby Munoz's ministry happens as she cares for colony of 100 families (300 people) that call this place home..
 As we stood there in the basurero I was put in conflict with myself.
-The pastor trained in theology and the manager trained in economics seems to be at odds.
+The pastor trained in theology and the executive trained in economics seems to be at odds.

 I could see it and it wasn't simply data on a spread sheet it was a live in flesh and blood.
 Pain.
 Despair.
 Lack of Hope.
-That's what I saw. pastor jame bolds
+That's what I saw.

-Applying Business to Ministry
+Applying Economics to Faith

 We are still in that process so pray for us.

 Merging the disciplines could be completed.
 Though as long as the focus is on real people I'm positive the Spirit will lead, guide and direct this journey of pastoring faith, work and economics.